amitsarker95/Dakttar/readme.md

-## This is From LORD Amit SARker 95
+## This is From LORD Amit SARKAR 95
-## Only the real lord is FOYSAL AHMED and he is the boss